Skip to content

 npm

-# As the example, install puppeteer and forward plugins
+# Using puppeteer and forward plugins as examples

 npm i koishi-plugin-puppeteer koishi-plugin-forward